nvim-telekasten/telekasten.nvim/README.md

     -- if true, telekasten will be enabled when opening a note within the configured home take_over_my_home = true,

+    -- auto-set telekasten filetype: if false, the telekasten filetype will not be used --                               and thus the telekasten syntax will not be loaded either auto_set_filetype = true,

     dailies      = home .. '/' .. 'daily',
     weeklies     = home .. '/' .. 'weekly',
     templates    = home .. '/' .. 'templates',